mspmax/HTMLReportGenerator_Android-Legacy/README.md

 ```

-Please note that this is a demo app and dummy data is used.
+Remember that this is a demo app and dummy data is used(the app was created within just 1.5 days so just by pass the application related bugs ;)).
 Base Reporting logic implementation is in package '/reporting' you can resue it, improve it or destroy it as you like !

 For more info check out my linkedin profile and contact me for any assitance,guidance or whatever,
 Linkedin : http://tinyurl.com/nvhkrq9